gustavothecoder/marvel-hero-info/README.md

 Marvel Hero Info, is a WEB application that consumes API data from [MARVEL](https://developer.marvel.com/), in this case, hero data.
 The application presents all the heroes made available by the API on a homepage, and when you click on the hero's photo or name, you are redirected to a page with more details about the hero.
 In addition, it is possible to search the name of the desired hero using a search bar.

+I will be very happy if you can provide me with any feedback on the project, code, structure or anything you can report that can make me a better developer!

+Send me an email: g2_ribeiro@hotmail.com

+Connect with me on [LinkedIn](https://www.linkedin.com/in/gustavo-ribeiro-488b4a17a/)

 ## System dependencies

 To execute this project you will need: